simbathesailor/react-infinite-scroll/README.md

 - Other examples

-- Update readme with all the props InfiniteScroll component takes.
+- Update readme with all the props InfiniteScroll component takes as a table.

 - Example how to stop the infinite scroll and sending the custom components as Loader.